Title

 Republic Act No. 6968 amends the definition of rebellion and insurrection, introduces the crime of coup d'etat, imposes penalties for involvement in these acts, criminalizes conspiracy and proposals to commit them, and repeals or modifies inconsistent laws in the Philippines.

-Any person or persons belonging to the military or police or holding any public office or employment, with or without civilian support or participation, can commit coup d'etat.
+Yes.
+The article states the coup is carried out by persons "belonging to the military or police or holding any public office or employment" (with or without civilian support or participation).

-It took effect upon its approval and publication in at least two newspapers of general circulation.
+Upon its approval and publication in at least two (2) newspapers of general circulation.

 Analyze Cases Smarter, Faster